Be sure to see Chapel Bridge, the oldest wooden bridge in Switzerland.

 When thinking green, think Switzerland.
 It’s arguably one of the world’s most environmentally-conscious countries, and that no doubt explains why train travel there is so eco-friendly.
 Most trains use ultra-clean hydroelectricity, and some even generate energy-saving electricity when traveling downhill.
 Every Swiss town is connected to the train system.
 And, the system also coordinates with an extensive bus network so you can easily journey to the most out-of-the-way finds.
 Trains can take you from Zurich airport to the top of the Jungfraujoch and its stunning views to the German Black Forest and the French Vosges.

-The most popular Swiss routes include, of course, the famous scenic trains: the GoldenPass, the William Tell Express, the Bernina or Glacier Express smoothly snake in Swiss alpine fields, cross mountain streams on spectacular bridges, all while train travelers enjoy breathtaking panoramic views of the snowy Swiss Alps.
+The most popular Swiss routes include, of course, the famous scenic trains: the GoldenPass, the Wilhelm Tell Express, the Bernina Express or Glacier Express smoothly snake in Swiss alpine fields, cross mountain streams on spectacular bridges, all while train travelers enjoy breathtaking panoramic views of the snowy Swiss Alps.
+Choose a Grand Train Tour of Switzerland or Grand Train Tour of Switzerland Hotel Package to make the most of your Swiss journey.

 For more information on Switzerland contact the Switzerland Tourist Board.